top of page

 Chandra

-Moon God, God of Night and Plants
+God of the Moon, Lord of Night and Plants

 Vayu

-God of Wind, Lord of the Air
+God of Wind, Lord of the Air, Breath of Life

 Agni

-God of Fire, Messenger of the Gods
+God of Fire, Messenger of the Gods, Guardian of the Southeast

 Krishna